 We first verify that our methodology can reproduce the loss exceedance frequencies as observed in the historical dataset.
 For this purpose, we generate a stochastic eventset for the historical baseline (1950-2022) using the hurricane frequency and loss probability distributions estimated from the historical dataset.
 The results, presented in Figures 2a and 2b, show good agreement with the return periods calculated for the historical losses.
 The stochastic exceedance frequency curve also helps us to better quantify the return periods of the costliest historical events.
-For instance, our results suggest that an event loss of USD 150 billion (Hurricane Katrina and Hurricane Andrew indexed to 2022) has a return period of approximately 60 years.
+For instance, our results suggest that an event loss of USD 150 billion (Hurricane Katrina and Hurricane Andrew indexed to 2022) has a return period of approximately 60 years, whereas an event loss of USD 50 billion (Hurricane Ian, Hurricane

+Sandy, and Hurricane Hugo indexed to 2022) has a return period of approximately 10 years.
 On an annual aggregate basis, the costliest year exhibiting an industry loss of USD 200 billion (hurricane season 2005 indexed to 2022) has a return period of 70 years, whereas the second costliest year resulting in an industry loss of USD 150 billion (hurricane season 1992 indexed to 2022) appears to have a return period of approximately 40 years.